 - Type of natural and containment soil

 - Depth of the water table

-Once the stiffness necessary for driving has been determined, the type of profile is determined and dimensioned.
+Once the rigidity necessary for driving has been determined, the type of profile is determined and dimensioned.

 Low Internal Roughness